 - Exchange Rate / Multiplier – This is a multiplier that is applied to all products referenced ‘beneath’ the product level.
 When determining the final price of a product, the product’s price is multiplied by this value.
 Note that multipliers are cumulative; if multiple product levels in a hierarchy have multipliers set, then they will each be applied to the products underneath them.

 - Currency Rounding – This determines how the final price of a product is rounded.
 When determining how a product’s price should be rounded, all product levels that contain the product reference, as well as the rounding set by the price list in question, are considered.
 The rounding of the least value is always used.

-- UI Level – This value is currently unused by CET Designer.
+- UI Level – This value is currently unused by CET.
 However, in the future, it will be used to determine how a product level appears when the catalogue is viewed.